Need to talk? Call 1800 882 436.

 By 3 years old, look for your child to:

-• putting on socks and shoes
+• put on socks and shoes

-• putting on tops and t-shirts with no help
+• put on tops and t-shirts

 • Let your toddler do what they can, then help them with the harder tasks.

 It's important not to rush your toddler — they will need time and practice to learn.
-If they make a mistake, first let them recognise where they’ve gone wrong and help them fix it.
+If they make a mistake, let them recognise where they've gone wrong and help them fix it.

 If you are worried about any aspect of your toddler’s growth or development, you should speak to your doctor or child health nurse.